hashicorp/vault/website/source/guides/operations/index.html.md

 replicated across clusters.
 This feature can help organizations to comply with
 ***General Data Protection Regulation (GDPR)***.

+- [Multi-Tenant Pattern with ACL Namespaces](/guides/operations/multi-tenant.html) guide discuss a pattern to isolate secrets using ACL Namespaces.

 - [Vault Auto-unseal using AWS Key Management Service (KMS)](/guides/operations/autounseal-aws-kms.html) guide demonstrates an example of how to use Terraform to provision an instance that utilizes an encryption key from AWS Key Management Service (KMS).